TheTechOddBug/lon-mirror/README.md

 structured operational traces

-candidate ranking / filtering tasks
+candidate ranking and filtering tasks

 The project is strongest when treated as a post-hoc measurement layer, not as a semantic or decision engine.